jeremyraby/courseNotes/tableau/tableau.md

 The analytics tab of the data pane allows you to cool stuff like add trendlines to scatterplots.

+## Joining Tables

+After selecting the data source, the tables (worksheets, if using an Excel file) will appear in the left pane.
+Drag them to the center ("Drag files here") and Tableau will automatically make connections between the tables (they share common columns).
+[Here's a pic](https://github.com/jeremyraby/courseNotes/blob/main/tableau/joiningTables.jpg)

 ## Making Dashboards

 Tableau automatically creates a date hierarchy for any date field.
 When you drag the date "pill" to the Columns shelf, `YEAR` is defaulted, but clicked the `boxed +` symbol in the left of the pill, you can get smaller time periods (like quarter, etc).